LisandroPrieri/LisandroPrieri/README.md

 ### Hi there :wave:
 My name is Lisandro.

-I'm a student at Codam Coding College, located in Amsterdam.
+I'm a software engineering student at Codam Coding College.

-I’m currently learning C and C++ languages, and working on a project called miniRT, my very first ray tracer.
+I’m currently learning the C and C++ languages, and I'm working on a project called miniRT, my very first ray tracer.

 ## My Codam Projects: